Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 ### Notification system

-This only has the bare-bones implementation done but the look of them is complete.
-This will be used to notify the player of events occuring during the game.
+The look is complete, but the system itself is currently a bare-bones implementation.
+It will be used to notify the player of events occuring during the game.

 [A video of this system may be found here][notify]